 One of the most popular ways of defining games comes from computer game designer Chris Crawford.
 His definition comes in the form of a series of dichotomies to make a taxonomy, beginning with creative expression.
+I’ll link to a break down of Crawford’s definition here: Chris Crawford Game Definition.
 The Wikipedia page I linked to does a good job of verbally explaining the taxonomy, but a graphical representation is especially useful for visual conceptualization so I will include one here:

 It is through this taxonomy that the distinction between video games and games becomes ever clearer.
 Crawford even points out in his book Chris Crawford on Game Design that video games like The Sims do not inherently qualify as games, but rather as “software toys,” meaning that a video game can be a video game while not being a game in the traditional sense.
 It is also important to understand, as Crawford points out, that much of this can be subjectively based on the player’s perception.
 For example, with The Sims, there is no inherent goal of the video game (making it a toy by Crawford’s taxonomy), but the player may decide they want to have their character make a sandwich.
 This distinction moves The Sims from being a toy to being a puzzle, as the player now has a goal, but no competitor.
 This principle can be applied to other video games that don’t necessarily fit the definition of a game, such as Minecraft, to move them throughout Crawford’s taxonomy.